 As for the media, The Washington Post itself has run op-eds by Rashid Khalidi and others of his ilk.
 And as CAMERA has documented, on the eve of the COVID-19 crisis, Post World Views columnist Ishaan Tharoor devoted comparatively more column space to criticizing Israel than to China, a superpower and nation of billions.

-Far from being a disqualifier, targeting and singling out the Jewish state for opprobrium seems to help get one on the pages of The Washington Post or The New York Times or The Associated Press, which once shared office space with Palestinian terrorist group Hamas.
+Far from being a disqualifier, targeting and singling out the Jewish state for opprobrium seems to help get one on the pages of The Washington Post or The New York Times or the Associated Press, which once shared office space with Palestinian terrorist group Hamas.

 As for U.S. leaders treating political and financial support for Israel as “sacrosanct,” this too is easily disproven.
 One just has to read a history book—albeit not one authored by a discredited academic or a former spokesperson for a terrorist group—to learn otherwise.

 As CAMERA has noted, the U.S. initiated an arms embargo aimed at Israel while the Jewish state was fighting for its very existence.
 The Eisenhower administration withheld aid and used the CIA to back an organization called the American Friends of the Middle East, which “sought to weaken support for the Jewish state in the U.S.,” according to historian Michael Doran.
 Eisenhower would later threaten Israel during the 1956 Suez Crisis.
-And numerous successor administrations would threaten to curtail support and aid to Israel, among them the Carter and Bush Sr administrations.
-Indeed, as CAMERA detailed in The Jerusalem Post, the CIA even opened a back channel with the PLO, taking one of its arch terrorists to Disneyland for his honeymoon.
+Numerous successor administrations would also threaten to curtail support and aid to Israel, among them the Carter and Bush Sr administrations.
+Indeed, as CAMERA detailed in The Jerusalem Post, the CIA even opened a back channel with the PLO, taking one of its arch-terrorists to Disneyland for his honeymoon.

-The writer is a Senior Research Analyst for CAMERA, the 65,000-member, Committee for Accuracy in Middle East Reporting and Analysis.
+The writer is a senior research analyst for CAMERA, the 65,000-member, Committee for Accuracy in Middle East Reporting and Analysis.